Fractionally integrated curve time series with cointegration: Statistical methods

-Asymptotic inference on $d$ can also be implemented; in particular, under some additional assumptions to be detailed in Appendix~\ref{sec_appen_d}, we may use the following result:
+Asymptotic inference on $\dn$ can also be implemented; in particular, under some additional assumptions to be detailed in Appendix~\ref{sec_appen_d}, we may use the following result:

 see Proposition~\ref{prop2add}.
-The asymptotic distribution of $\hat{d}_{LW}(\langle {Z}^0_t ,v \rangle)$ can also be obtained, but it turns out to be dependent on the true value of $d$, which is not desirable in the practical use of the asymptotic result.
+The asymptotic distribution of $\hat{d}_{LW}(\langle {Z}^0_t ,v \rangle)$ can also be obtained, but it turns out to be dependent on the true value of $\dn$, which is not desirable in the practical use of the asymptotic result.
 Therefore,~\eqref{eqhat02} may be more convenient for practitioners.
-Of course, $1+\hat{d}_{LW}(\langle \Delta {Z}_t ,v \rangle)$ may be replaced by~\eqref{eqdhat2} if $v^{(\ell)}$ satisfies the conditions to be detailed in Proposition \ref{prop2add} for all $\ell$.

-The simplifying assumption imposed on $\psi_j$ to obtain the results given in this section seems to be strong and significantly restricts the data generating process, but we conjecture that this assumption is not essentially required; our simulation results show that~\eqref{eqdhat2} performs well even if the assumption is not satisfied.
-The assumption is imposed only to make $\langle X_t ,v \rangle$ be a stationary linear process.
+The simplifying assumption imposed on $\psi_j$ to obtain the results given in this section seems to be strong and significantly restricts the data generating process, but we conjecture that this assumption is not necessarily required; our simulation results show that our estimator performs well even if the assumption is not satisfied.
+The assumption is imposed only to ensure that $\langle X_t ,v \rangle$ is a stationary linear process.
 In more general cases where $\langle X_t ,v \rangle$ is allowed to be a stationary nonlinear process, we may conjecture from the results given by \cite{shao2007local} that the local Whittle estimator will be consistent if some additional assumptions are satisfied.

-\begin{remark} \cite{Li2020} provided a procedure to consistently estimate $d$.
+\begin{remark} \cite{Li2020} provided a procedure to consistently estimate $\dn$.
 Let $\hat{v}_1$ be the eigenvector corresponding to the largest eigenvalue of $T^{-1} \sum_{t=1}^T Z^0_t \otimes Z^0_t$.
-Then Theorem 4.2 of \cite{Li2020} implies that the local Whittle estimator computed from $\langle {Z}_t^0,\hat{v}_1 \rangle$ with a proper range of admissible values converges to $d$ if $d \in (1/2,1]$; in the case where $d>1$, they proposed an integer-order differencing algorithm to estimate $d$.
-Even if this estimator can be used in our model, our simulation results show that~\eqref{eqdhat} or~\eqref{eqdhat2} performs better than their estimator. \end{remark}
+Then Theorem 4.2 of \cite{Li2020} implies that the local Whittle estimator computed from $\langle {Z}_t^0,\hat{v}_1 \rangle$ with a proper range of admissible values converges to $\dn$ if $\dn \in (1/2,1]$; in the case where $\dn>1$, they proposed an integer-order differencing algorithm to estimate $\dn$.
+Even if this estimator can be used in our model, our simulation results show that our estimator performs better than theirs. \end{remark}

-\subsubsection{Estimation of $d-b$}
+\subsubsection{Estimation of $\ds$}

-Estimation of the memory parameter of the LRD component, $d-b$, requires prior knowledge of $q_{d}$ or its consistent estimator.
-However, as shown in the previous sections, we may construct a consistent estimator of $q_d$, so it is assumed to be known in this section for simplicity.
+Estimation of the memory parameter of the LRD component, $\ds$, requires prior knowledge of $q_{\dnn}$ or its consistent estimator.
+However, as shown in the previous sections, we may construct a consistent estimator of $q_{\dnn}$, so it is assumed to be known in this section for simplicity.